-People who do not have a creative bent of mind may not find much interest in the art and culture of the town.
-However, Kanyakumari has numerous temples and beaches that can attract a lot of pilgrims as well as the fun loving travelers.
-The main attractions of the city include - Vivekananda Rock Memorial, Vattakottai Fort, Padmanabhapuram Palace, Thiruvalluvar statue, Vavathurai, Udayagiri Fort and Gandhi museum.
+People who have a creative bend of mind may, especially, find interest in the art and culture of the town.
+However, Kanyakumari has numerous temples and beaches that can attract a lot of pilgrims, as well as, the funloving travelers.
+The main attractions of the city include - Vivekananda Rock Memorial, Vattakottai Fort, Padmanabhapuram Palace, Thiruvalluvar Statue, Vavathurai, Udayagiri Fort and Gandhi museum.

 Soon after, the town came under the leadership of Venad dynasty.
 At that juncture, the capital of the town was situated at Padmanabhapuram.
 Since 1729 to 1758, Anizham Thirunal Marthanda Varma (the emperor of Venad), founded Travancore and the region which presently comes under the district Kanyakumari, was famous as South Travancore.

-Little junk jewelry made of various types of sea shells and multi colored sea sands are also nice things to include in the shopping list.
-Some of the renowned shops in the city are - Indco products, Tamil Nadu Co-optex sales emporium and Tamil Nadu crafts and Poompuhar where one can buy a variety of textiles and handicraft stuff.
+Little junk jewelry made of various types of seashells and multi-colored sea sands are also nice things to include on the shopping list.
+Some of the renowned shops in the city are - Indco products, Tamil Nadu Co-optex sales emporium and Tamil Nadu crafts and Poompuhar, where one can buy a variety of textiles and handicraft stuff.
 The items sold on the roads are reasonably priced.